hackerb9/tokenize/README.md

 ## Miscellaneous notes

-c* Tokenized BASIC files are binary files, not ASCII and as such cannot be transferred easily using the builtin TELCOM program or the `LOAD "COM:"` or `SAVE "COM:"` commands.
+* Tokenized BASIC files are binary files, not ASCII and as such cannot be transferred easily using the builtin TELCOM program or the `LOAD "COM:"` or `SAVE "COM:"` commands.
 Instead, one must use a program such as [TEENY](https://youtu.be/H0xx9cOe97s) which can transfer